-Each corner of the fly is color coded which helps for the setup.
+Each corner of the fly is color-coded which helps for the setup.
 This is a 68D ripstop polyester, fully waterproof and with seams taped.
 Guyout points and tensioners are reflective.
-There are two vents on the opposite sides, equipped with Velcro tabs and bars so that you can keep them open, and they are also with loops so you can use cords to keep the open.
+There are two vents on the opposite sides, equipped with Velcro tabs and bars so that you can keep them open, and they are also with loops so you can use cords to keep them open.

 In the door area, you have the so-called StayDry design with the rain gutters above the zippers, introduced to direct the water to the ground.
 This is a smart and useful design.

 Vestibules: They are a part of the fly and there are two of them, quite standard size and shape, and they create a covered surface of 1.63 square meters in total (17.5 sq ft).
 The zippers on the vestibules are protected with storm flaps, and you also have Velcro tabs along these flaps, so again some small but important details.

 Yeah, you are reading correctly, the footprint is included with this tent, and this adds a lot of value here.
 More precisely, this is $40 of value, not bad in view of the high price of this tent.
 It is always good to have a footprint, it adds to the durability and it extends the life of the floor and protects it from sharp objects.